 Why you should do this

-You’re already short on time so why spend it cleaning messes that could have been prevented in the first place?
-Simple things like house rules & boundaries can help with these types of messes drastically!
+Time is precious so why spend it cleaning messes that could have been prevented in the first place?
+Simple house rules & boundaries can help keep your house clean as a whistle!

 Examples of avoidable messes

 If you’re cleaning crayons off the walls in your house every week — you can totally let your kids be free or creative yet have boundaries.
 Crayons are for paper not walls — unless you have those cute chalk walls of course!

 Dishes left in the sink overnight — prevent this by unloading the dishwasher each morning so that all the dishes throughout the day can be placed in the dishwasher.

 Ask yourself which messes can be avoided in your home

 Where are the worst messes made in your home?
 What annoys you the most to have to clean?
 What do you spend most of your time cleaning?

 Once you have answers to those questions, think about what can be done to prevent those messes from happening.
 Kicking everyone out, while tempting, is not an answer!